-- Headaches or migraines

-- Breathing difficulties, cold-like symptoms or asthma flareups

-- Skin or eye irritation

-- Dizziness, nausea, or fatigue

-- Insomnia, confusion, difficulty with concentration
+- Headaches or migraines - Breathing difficulties, cold-like symptoms or asthma flare-ups, including anaphylaxis - Skin or eye irritation - Dizziness, nausea, fatigue, seizures or syncope - Insomnia, confusion, difficulty with concentration

 Indoor air quality can be significantly affected by using scented products.
-In fact, indoor air is often more polluted than outdoor air due to the accumulation of chemical vapors from personal care products, cleaning agents, and air fresheners.
+In fact, indoor air is often more polluted than outdoor air due to the accumulation of chemical vapors from personal care products, cleaning agents, air fresheners and maintenance products.

 The Ontario Human Rights Code recognizes environmental sensitivities as a disability when symptoms and restrictions result in a substantial limitation.
 Employers and service providers, including postsecondary institutions, have a duty to accommodate individuals with disabilities up to the point of undue hardship.
-This includes scent-related disabilities.

 This is not only a comfort issue but may also raise human rights concerns, particularly if the exposure exacerbates a disability protected under the Ontario Human Rights Code (Section 11: Disability and Accommodation).
+The College reserves the right to take reasonable steps to enforce scent safe zones in order to accommodate individuals with medically supported scent-related restrictions and limitations.